Find Your Perfect School

 - Foreign language pedagogy

 Internships are an integral part of training toward becoming effective K-12 teachers.
-These include a year-long, field observation-centric internship and a semester-long teaching internship in a classroom setting; participation in the La Casa Immersion Experience; and community internship or study abroad experience.
+These include a year-long, field observation-centric internship and a semester-long teaching internship in a classroom setting; participation in the La Casa Immersion Experience; and a community internship or study abroad experience.

 Members of the Sigma Delta Pi also have translation opportunities that will hone their professional skills, said opportunities present in schools and community organizations.
 Extracurricular cultural activities are also a great way to enjoy the Hispanic experience, with notable examples being Dia de Muertos and Expo Hispanico.